-In Wisconsin, there are a few birds that when they visit your backyard, you know what they are.
+There are a few birds that when they visit your backyard, you know what they are, immediately, just by the sound.
 Blue jays are one of those birds.

 What They Look Like: